PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/acquire-token.md

+---
+title: Acquiring and using an access token
+description: Learn how to acquire and use an access token
+author: EmLauber
+manager: CelesteDG

+ms.topic: reference
+ms.date: 01/10/2024
+ms.author: emilylauber
+ms.reviewer: dmwendia, cwerner, owenrichards, kengaderdus
+---

 # Acquiring and using an access token

 > :information_source: Before you start here, make sure you understand how to [initialize the application object](./initialization.md).
 It is also crucial to understand the relationship between [access tokens and resources](./resources-and-scopes.md).